 - Is Howling Bad?

 Owners of Beagles are no strangers to this howling sound.
 Some may find it endearing and others, more annoying.
-Regardless of how you feel, there are several reasons that Beagles throw back their heads and howl.
+Regardless of how you feel, there are several reasons that Beagles throw back their heads and let out a howl.

 Beagles have been bred as hunting dogs and were popular hunting companions in the late 1700s and early 1800s.
 More specifically, they were (and still are) some of the best scent hounds and tracking dogs to ever exist.

-In fact, they were so popular that there was a type of hunting that was named after them, called “beagling.”
-Beagling was the sport of hunting rabbits and hares a pack of Beagles.
+In fact, they were so popular that there was a type of hunting that was named after them.
+It’s still called “beagling” by some hunters today.
+Beagling was the sport of hunting rabbits and hares with the help of a pack of Beagles.

 Beagles used their long ears, short legs and incredible noses to closely follow the animal’s trail scent on the ground.
 When they spotted the prey, they would howl as a pack, to show the hunters where it was.

-While most Beagles today aren’t used for hunting, they still have the instinct to howl if they spot something that they think is “prey.”
+While most Beagles today aren’t used for hunting, they still have the instinct to howl if they spot some critter that they think is “prey.”
 Prey to them may mean different things – it can be a mouse, squirrels, cats, dandelions, or even the wind!

 So, if your Beagle appears to be howling while looking at, or even chasing something, in particular, he’s trying to tell you he’s found prey to hunt!

-Have you ever seen and heard a chain reaction of howling (or barking) from neighboring dogs?
-It’s something that dog owners are far too familiar of.
-Well, Beagles are great at participating in these.
+Have you ever seen and heard a chain reaction of howling (or barking) from the neighboring dogs?
+It’s something that dog owners are far too familiar with.
+Well, Beagles are great at participating in these if given the opportunity.

 When Beagles were hunting for game, one Beagle that howled set off all the others in the pack.
 It was a group effort so that they could increase the chance of attracting the hunter’s attention.
 It was quite effective.